thanm/cabi-testgen/README.md

 Within the generated code above, a CallerXXX function in package "genCaller0" will invoke "TestXXX" in package "genChecker0"; the code in TestXXX will verify that its parameters have the correct expected values, and then will return a set of known values; back in CallerXXX, the returns will be checked as well.

+## Command line options

+The program has command line options to control the nature of the code generated, as well as size.
+Some basic options:

+* the "-n" option tells the generator the number of test functions to emit per generated package.
+Best to keep this number down to something reasonable (1000 or less) so as to keep build times reasonable.

+* the "-q" option controls the number of emitted test packages.

+* the "-o" option provides that path of a directory into which the generator will emit code

+* the "-p" option provides a packagepath prefix to use for the emitted code.

+* the "-s" option provides the generator with a seed for its random number generator.

+There are also options to tell the generator avoid using specific constructs:

+* "-recur=0" tells the generator to avoid emitting recursive calls

+* "-inmax=N" tells the generator to emit at most N input params (by default number of input paramters is randomly chosen between 0 and 15)

+* "-outmax=N" tells the generator to emit at most N output params (by default number of output parameters is randomly chosen between 0 and 15)

+* "-reflect=0" tells the generator to avoid testing the reflect.Call path for test routines

+* "-method=0" tells the generator to avoid emitting or testing methods

+* "-pragma=XYZ" tells the generator to tag test routines with the pragma "//go:XYZ"

 ## Limitations, future work